NateEag/how-i-code/drafts/daily-routine.rst

 Check instant messages (crucial information often comes through them).

-When on pager / production support duty, triage alerts and any auto-filed tickets.
-For any projects that do not yet have proper alerting / ticketing for production incidents, check system logs and triage any unusual entries.

-Triage email inbox.
-That means get everything read and see if anything urgent has come in since the last info triage run.

 If this is the first triage of the day:

 * Check my daily log from yesterday for any undone todo items or any filed